-We'll review your application and then notify you by mail whether or not you've met the qualifications to take the appraiser exam.
+We'll review your application within 14 days and notify you by email whether or not you've met the qualifications to take the appraiser exam.
+The proctored exam is offered on the first and third Tuesday of each month.
 There is no charge to take the 100 multiple-choice question exam that covers:

 The maximum time allowed to take the exam is three hours, and you must get a score of 70 to pass.
 Grade notification letters are sent to all examinees.
 If you pass, you'll receive a registered appraiser certificate.
 If you don't pass, you can retake the exam by contacting the site where you took the test.

 Exam preparation resources

 - Real estate appraisal courses at community or four-year colleges

 - Private real estate appraisal courses [for example, International Association of Assessing Officers (IAAO), Appraisal Institute]

 - Appraisal of Real Estate Manual from the American Institute of Real Estate Appraisers.